The Dwarf Gourami (Trichogaster

 What do Dwarf Gourami’s eat?

 Dwarf Gouramis are easy to feed.
 In the wild, they will eat a variety of small insects and larvae from the surface of the water.
 They will also graze on algae that grow on the plants.
+Best plants for freshwater aquariums complete guide here.

 This varied diet in the wild helps hobbyists to feed their captive gouramis.
 They will accept good quality freshwater flake food like Tetra Min Flakes as well as freeze-dried food, frozen foods, and vegetable tablets.
 You can improve the health of your livestock with periodic feedings of live foods.
 Some of the best live foods to use include mosquito larvae, daphnia, and brine shrimp.